-Stock options offered by CCPCs are exempt from the new rules.
-In addition, options granted by non-CCPC employers whose annual gross revenue does not exceed \$500 million are generally not subject to the new rules.
+Stock options offered by CCPCs are exempt from the rules limiting the amount of options eligible for the stock option deduction.
+In addition, options granted by non-CCPC employers whose annual gross revenue does not exceed \$500 million are generally not subject to the limitation on the availability of the stock option deduction.

-Employers that are exempt from these new rules do not have the option to opt in to the new rules (which may have been desirable should they have been able to deduct the stock option benefit from their income).
+Employers that are exempt from the limitation do not have the option to opt in to the new rules (which may have been desirable should they have been able to deduct the stock option benefit from their income).